SMX and front-end board tester for CBM readout chain: Introduction

 \section{Introduction}

-The CBM experiment in Darmstadt is being prepared.
+The Compressed Baryonic Matter (CBM) experiment in Darmstadt is being prepared.
 The production of components for the readout chain is ongoing.
-The key element for the readout of STS and MUCH detectors is the dedicated STS-MUCH-XYTER 2.2 (in short, SMX) ASIC developed by AGH in Kraków~\cite{kasinski_sts-xyter_2014,maragoto_rodriguez_readout_2018}.
+The key element for the readout of Silicon Tracking System (STS) Muon Chamber (MUCH) detectors is the dedicated STS-MUCH-XYTER\footnote{The full expansion of the STS-MUCH-XYTER is ``Silicon Tracking System - Muon Chamber - X-Y - Time -Energy Read-out''} 2.2 (in short, SMX) ASIC developed by AGH in Kraków~\cite{kasinski_sts-xyter_2014,maragoto_rodriguez_readout_2018}.
 The SMX chip receives the pulses from the detector, digitizes and transmits them.
-The SMX ASICs are mounted on front-end boards (FEBs) in various conﬁgurations depending on the detector system and expected hit rates~\cite{romaniuk_gbt-based_2015,zabolotny_gbt_2019}.
-The readout is done with GBTX-based~\cite{leitao_test_2015} Readout Boards (CROBs) further connected to the Common Readout Interface (CRI)~\cite{zabolotny_cri_2018,romaniuk_selection_2017} data concentration backend.
+The SMX ASICs are mounted on front-end boards (FEBs) in various conﬁgurations depending on the detector system and expected hit rates~\cite{romaniuk_gbt-based_2015}.
+The readout is done with GBTX-based~\cite{leitao_test_2015} Readout Boards (CROBs) further connected to the Common Readout Interface (CRI)~\cite{zabolotny_cri_2018} data concentration backend.
 The communication between the CRI and CROBs is provided via so-called GBT Links (optical links with 4.8~Gb/s transmission speed) and between the CROBs and SMXes via AC-coupled differential SLVS links, organized in so called E-Links.
 The block diagram of the whole readout chain is shown in Figure~\ref{fig:rdout-chain}.